 - lastly with the Dean of Graduate and Postdoctoral Studies

-Consultation with staff in the UILO may also help clarify your understanding of rights, responsibilities and University policies.
+Consultation with staff in the VPRI office or the UILO may also help clarify your understanding of rights, responsibilities and University policies.
 The University also has legal counsel available through the University Counsel in the President's Office.
 In addition, students may wish to seek outside legal advice.

 “Knowing your rights and responsibilities, combined with ongoing and effective communication with your supervisor, are key to enjoying a productive academic career.
 I and my staff are pleased to assist students and faculty members alike to maintain problem-free relationships by being informed members of the academic community.” — Hubert Lai, University Counsel.